antoniosc1961/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 Known issues / Roadmap
 ======================

-* This addon is a pseudobackport of a functionality that exists natively in v10, plus a fix for https://github.com/odoo/odoo/issues/13974, so this addon will never have to be migrated to v10.
+* The functionality of return processing with refunds is being discussed with Odoo here: https://github.com/odoo/odoo/issues/13974, so this addon may not need to be migrated to v10.

 Bug Tracker
 ===========